RealFX-Code/newTab/README.md

 ## Publicly hosted?

-Yes! it's hosted by me on Cloudflare Pages, at: <https://newtab-2zt.pages.dev/>
+Yes! it's hosted by me on Cloudflare Pages, at: <a href="https://newtab.realfx.rocks/">newtab.realfx.rocks</a>!

 ### Hosting it yourself

-You're allowed to host it yourself, aslong as you know how to host a sveltekit app, When you host the app you are NOT allowed to take credit for the app yourself.
+You're allowed to host it yourself, aslong as you know how to host a sveltekit site, When you host this you are NOT allowed to take credit for thisyourself.

 ## Running